 Learning Series presentation modules address the following topics:

 Diabetes for Health-care Workers

 The presentations also include adaptions for low-literacy audiences, Aboriginal populations and French translations.

-To find out when a Learning Series presentation is available in your region, please search in our programs and events or contact your regional CDA office.
+To find out when a Learning Series presentation is available in your region, please search in our programs and events or contact your regional Diabetes Canada office.